thiagomgd/obsidian-hardcover/README.md

 > [!TIP]
 > If you want to test your setup before syncing everything, you can use the Debug menu to run a test sync with a limited number of books.
 Recommended for large libraries.

+Hardcover API keys expire after 1 year.
+You can check the expiration date of your current key on [Hardcover](https://hardcover.app/account/api).

 ## Sync Process

 The plugin follows these steps when syncing: